Eligibility Criteria

 - Example: A $4,000 bursary requires eight (8) months full-time work.

-- The AHS & NAD ROS agreements are served at the same time, but after any other ROS obligations with AHS (and/or the eligible agencies) or NAD.
+- The HSS & NADB ROS agreements are served at the same time, but after any other ROS obligations with the eligible agency or corporation or NADB.

-- If you receive relocation support from AHS and/or an eligible agency, your ROS agreement obligations will be served consecutively.
+- If you receive relocation support from an eligible agency or corporation, your ROS agreement obligations will be served consecutively.

 - If you do not fulfill the terms of the ROS agreements, you will be required to repay the bursary funds as outlined in the agreements.